Challenge-Based Learning on Climate Change: A Mini-MOOC

 Mini-Course and Registration Schedule:

-This mini-course is self-paced and can be started after enrolling.
+This mini-course is self-paced and can be started upon enrollment.

 Instructor: Michael Furdyk — TakingITGlobal